 Check your e-mail and course site regularly!
-During the course, we will e-mail you or post on the course site from time to time with important information and reminders.
-Please read these e-mails or posts as soon as you receive them, and please set up D2L to forward course emails and announcements to your email address.
-Information on how to do this is provided in the Week 1 content.
+During the course, we will e-mail you occasionally and post announcements on the course site often with important information and reminders.
+Please read these e-mails and announcements as soon as you receive them, and please set up D2L to forward course emails and announcements to your email address.
+See D2L for information on how to do this.